Acne

 What does acne look like and what does it feel like?

-The typical appearance of acne is a mixture of the following: oily skin, blackheads, whiteheads, red spots and pus-filled pimples.
+Acne is a mixture of the following: oily skin, blackheads, whiteheads, red spots and pus-filled pimples.
 Occasionally, larger, deeper bumps (known as nodules) or cysts (which resemble boils) may develop.
 Affected skin may feel hot, painful and be tender to touch.

 Acne can leave scars or marks on the skin, particularly in the presence of nodules and cysts.
 These may be raised and lumpy (known as hypertrophic or keloid scars) or indented (known as pitted or atrophic scars).
 Acne can also leave discolouration which may be red, hyperpigmented (darker than your usual skin colour) or hypopigmented (lighter than your normal skin colour).